 Noise can also be a factor depending on where your room is located.
 Mine had a Strip view, which was nice, but it was overlooking the main porte corchere and Carnaval Court bar next door at Harrah's.
 The honking (from the overwhelming traffic) and the live bands were loud enough to be distracting.

-Of course, all of this updating means that the prices will be updating as well.
+Of course, all of this updating means that the prices updated as well.
 The IP and Quad era rooms may not have been much to talk about but they were darned cheap.
 As The Linq, things are anywhere from a little to a lot more expensive.
 The cheapest you'll find is about $30 and that's during a summer weekday. $50-$75 will be more common and weekends range from $100-$200.
 And that's before they tack on the mandatory $30 per night resort fee.

 This is still a ridiculous bargain compared to the rates at nearby hotels, which will always be more expensive for rooms that aren't necessarily that much nicer.
 I think the changes the hotel has made are worth the increased cost and make this hotel equal to, or better than, other mid-range properties.
 You won't find a better hotel on the Las Vegas Strip for this kind of money.